 Chinese New Year Celebration in Binondo

-I came across a post on Facebook that said, “If you are not Chinese and you are celebrating the Chinese New Year, you are lost!”
+I came across a post on Facebook saying, “If you are not Chinese & you are celebrating the Chinese New Year, you are lost!”

-Posts like this are examples of insensitivity to a culture that has obviously gone global.
-Celebrating it in the Philippines is not even unusual because we live closely among them.
-They are part of our history and for as long as the myth of that dragon chasing the pearl of wisdom lives, we will continue to celebrate the Chinese New Year, whatever race or religion we belong to.
+Posts like these are examples of insensitivity to a culture that obviously has gone global.
+Celebrating it in the Philippines is not even unusual because we live closely among Chinese people.
+They are part of our history.
+And for as long as the myth of that dragon chasing the pearl of wisdom lives, we will continue to celebrate the Chinese New Year, whatever race or religion we belong to.

 The endless journeying of man since pre-historic times continuously builds a world culture shared by everyone.
-These unique cultural identities are seamlessly integrated by common experiences and aspirations driven by people migrations and socializations on the Internet.
+These unique cultural identities are seamlessly integrated by common experiences & aspirations driven by people migrations & socializations on the Internet.

 Today, only very few communities live on isolated, homogenized cultures.
-We have already come to live in a world that celebrates diversity.
+We live in a world that celebrates diversity.

 In the Philippines, Chinese culture is wonderfully woven into the Filipinos’ way of life.
-Our relationship with them spans centuries from ancient trading times to this day of computer mania.
+In fact, our relationship with them spans centuries from ancient trading times to this digital age.